 The National Association of Home Builders reports that most homebuyers want at least one bathtub in a house.
-Therefore, you could change the master bath’s tub into a shower and keep the second tub in the second bathroom for resale value.
-It's also important to never build a shower stall with a window in it since the water can easily make the window leak.
+If you only have one bathroom, this may be something to consider before you start the work.
+If you have two bathrooms, a good plan is to change the primary bath’s tub into a shower and keep the second tub in the second bathroom for resale value.

-Shower stall kits work well when you are replacing bathtubs in alcoves.
+The cheapest way to convert a bathtub to a shower is to use a shower stall kit.
+However, you should note that these work best when you are replacing bathtubs in alcoves.
 Once the tub is out, the space should measure approximately 5 feet wide by 30 to 34 inches deep.
 You will also need 80 or more inches of height, plus 15 inches or more from the shower wall to the front of the toilet.

 The drain lines and water supply should already be where you need them.
-Most shower stall kits are made out of fiberglass or acrylic with skid-proof floors, curbs, premade sides and drain holes.
+Most shower stall kits are made out of fiberglass or acrylic with skid-proof floors, curbs, premade sides, and drain holes.
 They can also have hinged glass doors, along with upgrades like built-in shelves and seats.
-An examination of the Home Depot website suggests that, as of 2020, you can expect to pay $200 to $2,000 for the kit, depending on the type you choose.

 In 2022, you can expect to pay $200 to $2,000 for the kit, depending on the style you choose.